5 Lobby Amenities Every Build-to-Rent Community Needs

 Make it Safe and Secure

-The lobby is where the vast majority of both residents, guests, and workers will enter and exit.
+If multifamily communities were a castle, the lobby would be the main gate.
+It’s where the vast majority of residents, guests, and workers will enter and exit.
 As a result, this is the largest security vulnerability, particularly if there’s no doorman or concierge.
-It’s crucial that this area is both locked and monitored since a resident’s sense of safety can be a major factor in both maximising rent and minimising vacancies and liabilities.
+It’s crucial that this area is both locked and monitored since a resident’s sense of safety can be a major factor in both maximizing rent and minimizing vacancies and liabilities.

 Ways this can be done include: